tinaliutong/tinaliutong.github.io/docs/index.md

 ## BIOGRAPHICAL SKETCH

-I am a postdoctoral fellow in the Laboratory of Brain and Cognition at National Institutes of Mental Health.
+I am a postdoctoral fellow in the Laboratory of Brain and Cognition at National Institute of Mental Health.
 I completed my PhD from Carnegie Mellon University in 2018, and received my MPhil and BSocSc (First Class Honors) from University of Hong Kong in 2013 and 2011, respectively.

 ## EMPLOYMENT
 ```
-2018.7 – Present	National Institutes of Mental Health – Bethesda, MD, USA
+2018.7 – Present	National Institute of Mental Health – Bethesda, MD, USA
 			Postdoctoral fellow
 			Advisors: Drs.
 Leslie Ungerleider & Elisha Merriam
 ```